Eye health resources

 Free* trial lenses

-The follow up appointment
+The purpose of the follow up contact lens appointment

-Even when you go home with your free trial pair, don’t worry if you end up with more questions.
-That’s what the follow up is for.
 You’ll go back to the eye doctor in a few days or weeks to check in and make sure the lenses are right for you.
 It’s then that you’ll get your official prescription and can order your full supply of contacts.
 If the lenses aren’t right for you, your eye doctor will likely start over with a new lens and repeat the process.
 If at any point you experience pain, redness, or blurry vision in between your contact lens exam and your follow-up appointment, stop wearing them and contact your eye doctor.

-Hopefully this helps take some of the nerves out of going to get your contact lenses.
+Life with contact lenses can be a game changer for many.
+Hopefully, knowing what to expect at your eye exam helps take some of the nerves out of going to get your contact lenses.
 We hope you find some ACUVUE contact lenses that you love, and enjoy seeing the beauty of the world around you.

 Related content